tripslab/vagrant-trips/README.md

 ## Jupyter

+# Jupyter is broken at the moment.
+Ignore this.

 `vagrant up --provision-with jupyter` will start the machine with a jupyter notebook server running in the folder `/home/vagrant/shared/notebooks/`.
 You can access this server from [https://0.0.0.0:1337/tree](https://0.0.0.0:1337/tree) in your local browser.
 The default password is `password`.